 What We Did

 I had already been tracking our expenses, but now it was much more important.
 The number one priority was to make sure expenses were less than income every month.
-Sounds easy, but it’s a bit harder with a sudden drop in income and an eight month old baby.
+It sounds easy, but it’s a bit harder with a sudden drop in income and an eight-month-old baby.
 But we did it.
+And you can, too.

 I looked at our budget for places to cut.

 - Car insurance.
 Everyone should shop their car insurance every few years.
 Your car is older and worth less, right?
+That means your monthly premiums should be going down.
 Savings/month: $30

 - Takeout.
-We went from 3 nights per week to one.
+We went from eating out 3 nights per week to one.
 Monthly savings: $200

 - Wine.
 Hubby schlepped wine from the Trader Joe’s in Manhattan instead of the pricey place around the corner.
 Savings/month: $200

 - Books & Magazines.
 My weakness.
-I stopped browsing the Barnes & Noble, and shopped my bookshelf and the library instead.
+I stopped browsing the Barnes & Noble, and shopped my bookshelf at home (where I had countless copies that I hadn’t read yet), and the library instead.
 Savings/month: $40

 So, that was pretty easy.
-We cut $535/month, or $6,420/year and barely noticed.
+We cut $535/month, or $6,420/year and barely noticed a difference in our lifestyle.
 We should have done those things years ago!

 - Parking Garage.
 My beloved parking garage, I still miss your convenience.
 But breaking up did save us $400 every month.